Visual Artist

 Exhibition 16 May - 12 June 2025

-This exhibition, curated and organised by the artist, was presented in an unoccupied shop on Caine Road in Hong Kong.
+This exhibition was self-organised, curated and presented in an unoccupied shop on Caine Road, Mid Levels in Hong Kong.

 Installation view : We Are All Migrants Through The Fire Surround, 2025.
 Claire Lee.
 Victorian cast iron fire surround, charcoals and vintage paper portraits